adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 ## Why should we care about Post-Quantum Cryptography?

+We provide multiple reasons why SaaS providers should care about PQC.

+The primary reason is that PQC risks are not a risk of the future, they are a risk of <u>today</u>.
+Attackers can perform [Harvest Now, Decrypt Later (HNDL)](https://en.wikipedia.org/wiki/Harvest_now,_decrypt_later) attacks, where they can capture encrypted data today and store it until a quantum computer is available to decrypt it.
+If the data in question is sensitive and has a long shelf life, it is important to consider the potential risks of quantum computing and PQC.

+A second reason why PQC is important is that improved cryptanalysis are being published continuously (more on this later), meaning cryptographic algorithms deemed safe today may not be in the future.
+This applies both to classical and post-quantum cryptography, but the latter is still in its infancy, so it is important to keep an eye on the latest developments in the field.
+Ensuring the cryptographic algorithms and their associated keys are quantum-safe could require a full-on migration.

+Lastly, compliance and regulatory requirements may leave us with little choice but to adopt PQC.
+In [executive order 14412](https://www.whitehouse.gov/presidential-actions/2026/06/securing-the-nation-against-advanced-cryptographic-attacks/), the White House has mandated that all high impact systems use PQC for key establishment by December 31, 2030.
+In similar fashion, France's cybersecurity agency ANSSI said on Tuesday it would stop certifying security products that lack quantum-resistant encryption, a move that will force government bodies and critical operators to shift away from older systems (see references at the end).

 ## What does the academic and industry say about Post-Quantum Cryptography?

 ## How are we SaaS providers affected by Post-Quantum Cryptography?